Frequently Asked Questions

 Birdsong is by far the most known, from 20 years of focus specifically on short scale basses and the occasional guitar, and 24 years of existing as a brand.

-Scott’s Specials are a little different, a little simpler and less expensive, and he hand signs the headstocks.
+Scott’s Signature Specials are a little different, a little simpler and less expensive, and he hand signs the headstocks.
 The most famous of these is/was the Shortbass.
 The signature dates back to his first guitar build in the 1990s.
 Scott’s own lineup can be found at www.sbeckwith.com.

 SD Curlee USA is a ‘70s brand whose aesthetic really influenced us and, through amazing twists of fate, we had the opportunity to revive and refine.
 This slotted in behind Birdsong in numbers for a while, as a labor of love mostly, until changing hands in October of 2023.